silverBlaze/jekyll-now/resume.md

 <p class="bold">Wells Fargo Advisors (May 2018 - Present)</p>
 <div class="indent-1">
-<p><span class="bold">Application Systems Engineer - Contractor with TEKsystems</span>, St. Louis, MO (May 2018 - Present)</p>
+<p><span class="bold">Apps Systems Engineer</span>, St. Louis, MO (May 2018 - Present)</p>
-<p class="space-bottom">Started off as a senior developer on the 3FOX Consolidated Reporting capability team.
-Over time, took on multiple additional responsibilities, including interacting with business users to analyze business requirements; helping data services to identify technical requirements and design data models; working closely with domain services to provide functional specifications; and assisting project management to identify and resolve gaps across all impacted applications in the Consolidated Reporting project.</p>
+<p class="space-bottom">Started off as a senior developer on an internal Financial Advisor tool recording externally held assets and liabilities.
+Over time, took on multiple additional responsibilities, including interacting with business users to analyze business requirements; helping data services to identify technical requirements and design data models; working closely with domain services to provide functional specifications; and assisting project management to identify and resolve gaps across all impacted frontend and backend applications.</p>
 <p class="bold">Accomplishments:</p>
 <ul>
-	<li>Provided expert Git advice on managing repositories for multiple 3FOX capability projects, including designing a cross-team rebase strategy; also facilitated a major directory restructure in the core 3FOX web application repository without impacting onshore and offshore development teams</li>
+<li>Tech-lead on system managing Financial Advisor succession, including secure code reviews of SPA and .NET backend</li>
-<li>Performed analysis and created documentation for 3FOX middleware API (1WAFO) by using Fiddler to proxy AJAX requests in SmartStation; cross-trained 3FOX developers to use Fiddler to debug API requests</li>
+<li>Provided expert Git advice on managing repositories for development teams working on staged versions of the same application, including designing a cross-team rebase strategy; also facilitated a major directory restructure in the core web application repository without impacting onshore and offshore development teams</li>
-<li>Organized and led multiple discovery sessions with product owners and business users to reconcile gaps in the Business Requirements Definition document, identifying a number of undocumented requirements</li>
+<li>Performed analysis and created documentation for middleware API by using Fiddler to proxy AJAX requests from a customized internal-browser; cross-trained frontend developers to use Fiddler to debug their API requests</li>
-<li>Helped create System Architecture Specification, creating diagrams and documenting use cases</li>
+<li>Organized and led multiple discovery sessions with product owners and business users to reconcile gaps in the Business Requirements Definition document, identifying a number of undocumented requirements; Helped create System Architecture Specification, creating diagrams and documenting use cases</li>
-<li>Created Functional Specification Design document for all Consolidated Reporting consumers (3FOX, 3ROX, and NaviPlan/4A,) detailing requirements and design for ten domain services and third-party integration</li>
+<li>Created an extensive Functional Specification Design document for all frontend consumers, detailing requirements and recommended design for ten separate backend services and a third-party integration</li>
 </ul>
 </div>